 One features a local resident, the Western Bearded Dragon (Pomona minor minor), namesake of the nearby Dragon Rocks Nature Reserve.
 Another local, the Red-tailed phascogale (Phascogale calura), a rare marsupial found only in the Wheatbelt, features in another.
-Only 10 centimetres long, this creature can jump an incredible twenty times its own length.

 On the neighbouring panel, Brenton has painted the profile of a Malleefowl (Leipoa ocellata), the bird symbol of the Wheatbelt and a regular of the Newdegate area.
 The final panel is an emblematic depiction of the region.
 It features a shape like a drop of water, half-white, half-teal.
 The white represents the salt lakes and the teal represents the freshwater lakes and rain.
-In the background are coloured squares showing how the land appears from above: green for the bushland areas and brown, orange and red for the dirt and rocks.
+In the background are coloured squares showing how the land appears from above - green for the bushland areas and brown, orange and red for the dirt and rocks.

-The mural joins silo artworks in Northam, Merredin, Ravensthorpe, Pingrup and Albany, which together form a self-drive trail for tourists and travellers to take through regional Western Australia.
+The mural joins silo artworks in Northam, Merredin, Ravensthorpe, Pingrup and Albany which together form a self-drive trail for tourists and travellers to take through regional Western Australia.